theultimate1/twitter-fire-scraper/coding/twitter-fire-scraper/README.md

 If you get odd errors and have both Python 2 and 3 (as I do), try appending `--two` to the `pipenv` command to tell it to use Python 2.

-If that doesn't work (or if `python` refers to Python 3), then using `python2 -m pipenv install myCoolPackage` has a greater chance of working, assuming `python2` refers to a Python 2.7 executable.
+If that doesn't work (or if `python` refers to Python 3), then executing `python2 -m pipenv install myCoolPackage` has a greater chance of working, assuming `python2` refers to a Python 2.7 executable.

-For reference, I run my files by typing `python2 -m pipenv run python <FILE>.py`.
+For reference, I run my files by executing `python2 -m pipenv run python <FILE>.py`.

 The nuclear option (uninstall Python 3 entirely) will definitely fix all these problems.